 Do not despair though.
 When love is insistent enough, its not unheard of to break these defences down by way of a carefully directed bomb.

 Later in that interview, Wenger says:

 You have to find a balance between your masochistic capability to endure what you’re being put through and the pleasure of accomplishment.
 Today my masochistic capability must be bigger so as to express my passion.
 I’ve reached that point.
 I do many things that make me suffer.

 This masochistic capability is a lover’s insurance.
-In love, you must be selfless.
-To be selfless, you must be foolish.
-When you’re foolish, you will suffer.
+In love, one must be selfless.
+To be selfless, one must be foolish.
+When one is foolish, one must suffer.

-But in developing this masochistic capability Wenger speaks off, this magnanimity of spirit, your essence is insured, and your experiences can be deep and rich.
+In developing this masochistic capability Wenger speaks of, this magnanimity of spirit, your essence is insured, and your experiences can be deep and rich.
 You will understand that to be selfless, you must expect nothing back of your investments, however counterintuitive the notion.
 Love, true love, is not this modern charity that gives with one hand while demanding selfies with the other.

 In any case, Arsenal fanhood is a necessary apprenticeship for managing disappointment.